England v West Indies cricket – Test schedule TV protection, dates and times plus results - TheNewsTrace

 Play is scheduled to start every day at 11am.

-You possibly can watch the Test match reside on Sky Sports activities Cricket and Most important Occasion from 10:30am every morning.
+You may watch the Test match stay on Sky Sports activities Cricket and Principal Occasion from 10:30am every morning.

-Sky clients can add particular person channels for simply £18 per 30 days or add the entire sports activities package deal to their deal for simply £23 per 30 days.
+Sky clients can add particular person channels for simply £18 monthly or add the whole sports activities package deal to their deal for simply £23 monthly.

-You possibly can watch the Test match with a Sky Sports activities day move for £9.99 or a month move for £33.99, all with out signing as much as a contract.
+You may watch the Test match with a Sky Sports activities day move for £9.99 or a month move for £33.99, all with out signing as much as a contract.

-NOW TV will be streamed by means of a pc or apps discovered on most sensible TVs, telephones and consoles.
-NOW TV can also be accessible through BT Sport.
+NOW TV could be streamed via a pc or apps discovered on most good TVs, telephones and consoles.
+NOW TV can be obtainable by way of BT Sport.

-Present Sky Sports activities clients can reside stream the sport through the Sky Go app on quite a lot of gadgets.
+Current Sky Sports activities clients can stay stream the sport by way of the Sky Go app on a wide range of units.

 England v West Indies climate forecast

-The primary Test was suffering from rain.
+The primary Test was affected by rain.
 We look forward to the climate in Manchester to see how a lot motion is prone to go forward uninterrupted this week…

 Friday: 23°c – Largely cloudy, 16 per cent precipitation